With a Difference is out now!

-This September, Francis and The Head & The Hand Press will be releasing the second edition of Please Plant This Book, a special chapbook version that will include all the original poetry and art from the sold-out seed edition, along with photography by Rachael Spiegel and words from Ianthe Brautigan and Scott’s friend and author of Oyster, Michael Pedersen.
-Like the seed bundles, all proceeds from this edition will benefit The American Foundation For Suicide Prevention.
+Available now!
+Francis and The Head & The Hand Press are releasing the second edition of Please Plant This Book, a special chapbook version that will include all the original poetry and art from the sold-out seed edition, along with photography by Rachael Spiegel and words from Ianthe Brautigan and Scott’s friend and author of Oyster, Michael Pedersen.
+Like the seed bundles, all proceeds from this edition benefit The American Foundation For Suicide Prevention.
 Click here to order, or here to see where you can catch Francis on tour this fall.

 I wanted to write something for my friend Scott, who’s been gone for a week now.
 What I’ve ended with is a five-page history of our time together, compiled from old texts, emails, and soggy memories, really for me as much as anyone.
 I want it all down so the details can’t grey.